Near-optimality of conservative driving in discrete systems

 In addition to fixing the topology, the transport problem of moving probability between two states requires specifying the cost function to be optimized.
 In the context of thermodynamics, a natural and physically well-motivated cost term is given by the total entropy production $S = \int_0^T \sigma dt$ between two specified times $0$ and $T$.
 The integrand

 is the instantaneous entropy production rate in units of Boltzmann's constant $k_B = 1$ \cite{schn76a, seif25}.
 Without any additional constraints, infinitely fast but almost symmetric transitions allow transporting probability with vanishing entropy production, thereby trivializing the optimization problem \cite{mura13}.
-We can fix the timescale of the transitions in the system by parameterizing the transition rates as \cite{mura13, reml21, seif25}

-with a nonnegative symmetric matrix $\kappa_{ij}(t) = \kappa_{ji}(t) \geq 0$, and an antisymmetric matrix $A_{ij}(t) = -A_{ji}(t)$.
-This parametrization has a clear thermodynamic interpretation: The antisymmetric part $A_{ij}(t)$ models the forces in the system, whereas the symmetric part encodes kinetic information, e.g., the presence of energy barriers between states and the connectivity of the state space.
-We say that two states $i$ and $j$ are connected when $\kappa_{ij}(t) > 0$, which we interpret as an edge in the graph whose vertices are the states $i$.
+We can fix the timescale of the transitions in the system by parameterizing the transition rates as \cite{kolo07, mura13, reml21, seif25} \re{ with a nonnegative symmetric matrix $\kappa_{ij}(t) = \kappa_{ji}(t) \geq 0$, an antisymmetric matrix $A_{ij}(t) = -A_{ji}(t)$, and load-sharing (or load-distribution \cite{fish99, kolo07}) factors $\alpha_{ij}(t) = 1 - \alpha_{ji}(t)$, $0 \leq \alpha_{ij}(t) \leq 1$.} This parametrization has a clear thermodynamic interpretation: $A_{ij}(t)$ models the forces in the system, whereas the symmetric part encodes kinetic information, e.g., the presence of energy barriers between states and the connectivity of the state space.
+We say that two states $i$ and $j$ are connected when $\kappa_{ij}(t) > 0$, which we interpret as an edge in the graph whose vertices are the states $i$. \re{The load-sharing factors allow asymmetric splittings of the nonequilibrium forces onto forward and backward rates due to asymmetric energy landscapes, a crucial feature for, e.g., molecular motor models \cite{fish99, kolo07, zimm12, erte23}.
+Assuming control over only the forces $A_{ij}(t)$ in the system at fixed $\kappa_{ij}(t)$ and $\alpha_{ij}(t)$ results in a nontrivial optimization problem for $0 < \alpha_{ij}(t) < 1$.
+For $\alpha_{ij}(t) = 1/2$, Eq. \eqref{eq:intro:k_param_alpha} simplifies to